 2: Between notations notation 143 and 144 is a light second.

 Experimentally defined over the years , the small-scale and human-scale notations are in some manner of speaking archetypal.
 At one second we are looking at the raw universe just one second old.
 If the entire universe is dynamically adjusting itself, nothing is static, all notations are dynamic and active, we can begin to hypothesize at which notation visible light makes its appearance and then study the simple mathematics to discern why light speeds up or slows down within each notation.

 Though as noted earlier, the Planck Base Units were virtually ignored until MIT professor Frank Wilczek began his earnest study of them in Physics Today (June 2001) .
-C. Alden Mead, who upon reading the Wilczek article commented in the “Letters” section about his work back in 1959 that argued for the use of the Planck Length.
-Wilczek acknowledged that Mead had been the first pioneer to advocate for the use of the Planck Length as part of experimental data.
+C. Alden Mead, who upon reading the Wilczek article, commented in the “Letters” section about his work back in 1959 that argued for the use of the Planck Length.
+Wilczek acknowledged that Mead had been an early pioneer to advocate for the use of the Planck Length as part of experimental data.

 It also seems that this approach of our New Orleans high school geometry class is a first.
 Senior editors of Wikipedia told me that they could no longer publish an article on their site because it was “original research.”
-Though she all readily admit that this work is rather idiosyncratic, we have persevered since December 2011.
-Using base-2 exponential notation first we found no less than 202 doublings or groups.
-By dividing the entire scale in half, they found themselves in the middle of the Human Scale universe.
+Though readily admitting that this work is idiosyncratic, we have persevered since December 2011.
+By applying base-2 exponential notation, first we found no less than 202 doublings or groups.
+By dividing the entire scale in half, we found ourselves right in the middle of it all, a Human-Scale universe.
 By dividing in thirds, there was a natural division between the small-scale, human-scale, and large-scale universe.
 Within each scale and within each group, we know that there is much more to be uncovered.
 We have just started to open this door and are working to discover more.